ben-var/randomized-optimization/README.md

 # Assignment 2 - Randomized Optimization

 The code for this assignment chooses three toy problems, but there are other options available in _ABAGAIL_.
-Most of this code was adapted from https://github.com/cmaron/CS-7641-assignments/tree/master/assignment2, which is allowed for this assigment.
+Most of this code was adapted from https://github.com/cmaron/CS-7641-assignments/tree/master/assignment2, which is allowed for this assignment.
 Thank you kindly Chad for sharing your implementation.

 ## General